|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 |The final degree is awarded by the University of Chichester to successful students.|

-The top-up version of the Tourism and Hospitality degree is designed for those who already hold a Pearson BTEC Higher National Diploma and want to extend their learning to a full honours degree.
+The BSc (Hons) International Tourism and Hospitality Management top-up version of the degree with the London School of Management Education is designed for those who already hold a Pearson BTEC Higher National Diploma and want to extend their learning to a full honours degree.

-The required qualification for entry to the top-up programme is normally an HND qualification with a merit profile.
+The required qualification for entry to the BSc (Hons) International Tourism and Hospitality Management Top-up programme in London School of Management Education is normally an HND qualification with a merit profile.
 In circumstances where students have achieved less than an average of a merit profile, a recommendation for acceptance to the top-up could be made (as long as the full HND qualification has been awarded), but this would need to be supported by a clear rationale (e.g. extenuating circumstances that have impacted on performance, or an assurance from the admission team that the applicant has the skills and ability to operate effectively at Level 6.

+This essential module is designed by the London School of Management Education for its Bachelor of Science with Honours degree in International Tourism and Hospitality Management (Top-up) programme to support learners to understand the role of effective leadership in the sector.
 Views about the appropriate role of leadership reflect the economic, social and political context in which leaders operate.
 The module examines various theories of leadership with their application to tourism and hospitality.
-In particular, the link between theories of change and the role of leaders in building trust through the exercise of ‘responsible’ leadership is examined.
+In particular the link between theories of change and the role of leaders in building trust through the exercise of ‘responsible’ leadership is examined.
 This is supported by an analysis of the relationship between effective leadership and personality traits, ‘followership’ leadership and transformational leadership.

 The Future of Tourism and Hospitality